Degrader/Expand-CanvasCourse/README.md

 # Export-CanvasCourse
-Takes a Canvas '.imscc' file, and generates either a fixed HTML structure, or exports to pdf with wkhtmltopdf.
+Takes a Canvas '.imscc' file, and generates either a repaired HTML structure, or exports to pdf with wkhtmltopdf.

 A parameter for the function called 'Clean' will default to $true unless otherwise specified.
 This means that if wkhtmltopdf is